My name is Bronwen Evans.

 My main passion in life is all that my website reflects... a love for all things African.
 For its history, the creation of its art, past and present and the political and sociological maturing of a continent which, in these first 2 decades of the 21st century, is being seen with new eyes not only by its own inhabitants but by the rest of the world.

 I am, at this point in time, totally committed to being part of, and promoting, the development of contemporary African art.

+Having trained as a textile designer in Durban, South Africa, I then spent 18 years in South Africa and Sydney, Australia creating designs for fabric and developing this discipline.
 On my return to Africa, my focus shifted to interior design with an emphasis on the décor of lodges and bush camps in Zimbabwe and Mozambique.